Skip to content

 };

-If you want to learn more, we have an article covering JavaScript variables and scopes in more depth.
+If you want to learn more, you can read the article covering JavaScript variables and scopes in more depth.

 Hoisting